k3karthic/ansible__busy-behind-nat/README.md

 ## Certificate Authority Setup

-To allow the OpenVPN server and clients to communicate securely, we need to create a Certificate Authority (CA).
-A key signing server is used to generate and sign certificates that the OpenVPN server and client will use for authentication.
+We need to create a Certificate Authority (CA) for the OpenVPN server and clients.
+A key signing server generates and signs certificates used for authentication.

-For security, the key signing server should be a standalone server, but the OpenVPN server can act as the key signing server for smaller deployments.
+For security, the key signing server should be a standalone server.
+The OpenVPN server can act as the key signing server for smaller deployments.

 To get started, install [easy-rsa](https://github.com/OpenVPN/easy-rsa) on the system you will be using as the key signing server.

 ### Initialize easy-rsa

-Run the following commands on the key signing server to create a new Public Key Infrastructure (PKI) and CA.
+Run the following commands on the key signing server.

+Create a new Public Key Infrastructure (PKI) and CA,
 ```
 ./easyrsa init-pki
 ./easyrsa build-ca